jwt218/Chroma/README.md

 # Chroma
 Chroma is a MATLAB package for efficient and reproducible analysis of chromatogram data.
+Additional documentation can be found in the /docs folder and the corresponding publication in Computers and Geosciences (doi).

 ## Installation